 Construction of this project could happen as early as 2026, however this depends on the preferred option selected.

 Please visit the Africville Active Transportation Connections page for further information.

 - Almon Street Bikeway

 Planning is currently underway for developing a AAA bicycle facility on Almon Street from Windsor Street to Gottingen Street.
 Staff will take a recommended functional plan to Regional Council in 2021.
-Construction could happen as early as 2022.
+Construction is targeted for 2023.

 When this project began, some options were presented to the public for feedback.
 After receiving over 500 comments from the public via the public meeting, online survey responses, and individual communications, municipal staff decided to delay a recommendation to Regional Council so that additional options for a protected bicycle lane could be explored.

 For more information about the design options being proposed and to read project reports, please visit the Almon Street Bikeway site.

 The goal of the Midtown AAA Bikeway Connections project is to provide safer connections between all-ages-and-abilities (AAA) cycling facilities in the centre of the Halifax peninsula.
 Bikeway improvements are being considered for Bell Road, the Commons pathways, Welsford Street, part of Windsor Street, Quingate Place and part of Quinpool Road.
 Planning is currently underway with phase two public engagement targeted for Fall 2022.
 Construction is currently scheduled for between 2025 and 2028.